Dylan Cozens (baseball): Early life

-Career
+Baseball career

 Philadelphia Phillies

 As a scout for the Philadelphia Phillies, Marti Wolever, among other representatives of the organization, evaluated Cozens before the 2012 MLB draft and watched him during a workout at Citizens Bank Park.
 Though there were some concerns about Cozens’ temperament, the Phillies selected him in the second round with the 77th overall selection of the draft, and he signed a contract with a $659,800 signing bonus.
 "That was probably the guy I was most excited about", said Phillies general manager Rubén Amaro Jr., "Extraordinary power for a kid -- great body, runs well, seems to move pretty well".

 Cozens began the 2012 season with the Gulf Coast Phillies of the Rookie-level Gulf Coast League.
 In 50 games, he batted .255 with five home runs and 24 runs batted in (RBIs).
-The Phillies promoted Cozens to the Williamsport Crosscutters of the Class A-Short Season New York–Penn League the following year.
+The Phillies promoted Cozens to the Williamsport Crosscutters of the Low–A New York–Penn League the following year.
 He finished the season second in the league in doubles (19), extra base hits (30), and runs (50) while also ranking third in slugging percentage (.469).
-Cozens struck out 147 times in his first full season of professional baseball for the Lakewood BlueClaws of the Class A South Atlantic League.
-In 2015, he shared time with the Blueclaws and the Reading Fightin' Phils of the Class AA Eastern League.
+Cozens struck out 147 times in his first full season of professional baseball for the Lakewood BlueClaws of the Single–A South Atlantic League.
+In 2015, he shared time with the Blueclaws and the Reading Fightin' Phils of the Double–A Eastern League.

-During the Fightin Phils' 2016 season, Cozens hit 40 home runs, the most by any Eastern Leaguer since Ron Kittle in 1981, topping the team's single-season record set by Darin Ruf four years prior, and earning him the Joe Bauman Home Run Award for the most home runs on the season by a minor leaguer; he led the league in runs scored (106), extra-base hits (81), total bases (308), doubles (38), RBIs (125) and slugging percentage (.591).
+During the Fightin Phils' 2016 season, Cozens hit 40 home runs, the most by any Eastern Leaguer since Ron Kittle in 1981, topping the team's single-season record set by Darin Ruf four years prior, and earning him the Joe Bauman Home Run Award for the most home runs on the season by a minor leaguer; he led the league in runs scored (106), extra-base hits (81), total bases (308), doubles (38), RBI (125) and slugging percentage (.591).
 His production helped the team finish with a league-best 89-52 record.
 However, Cozens batted just .197 off left-handed pitching, and struggled to make contact, striking out a league-leading 186 times, in 521 at-bats.
 MLB.com ranked him as the seventh-best prospect in the Phillies farm system and the Phils added Cozens to their 40-man roster.

-Cozens spent the 2017 season with the Lehigh Valley IronPigs of the Class AAA International League, where he struggled to make contact consistently; Cozens batted .210, with 27 home runs, and 75 RBIs, but led the league with 194 strikeouts.
+Cozens spent the 2017 season with the Lehigh Valley IronPigs of the Triple–A International League, where he struggled to make contact consistently; Cozens batted .210, with 27 home runs, and 75 RBI, but led the league with 194 strikeouts.
 He was named an International League All Star.

 The emergence of Rhys Hoskins and Cozens' high strikeout ratio dashed his opportunity to obtain a spot on the Phillies' Opening Day roster, in 2018.
-He began the 2018 season with Lehigh Valley, with whom he batted .246/.345/.529 with 21 home runs (tied for 3rd in International League), and 58 RBIs, in 348 at bats.
+He began the 2018 season with Lehigh Valley, with whom he batted .246/.345/.529 with 21 home runs (tied for 3rd in International League), and 58 RBI, in 348 at bats.
 Cozens was the International League Batter of the Week and Phillies Minor League Player of the Week for July 23–29.